What can you do to stay in your home if you are not working or earning any money?

 Job loss can be a very emotional process to live through, and it causes a broad range of practical issues that need resolving as quickly as possible.
 How are you going to pay your essential bills?
 How can you put food on the table?
-And perhaps most urgent if all: how are you going to keep a roof over your head.
+And perhaps most urgent of all: how are you going to keep a roof over your head?

 If you do not receive any warning about the job loss, the need to act quickly is of paramount importance.
 Several issues need to be considered right off the bat, including whether or not you’re able to find help with paying a mortgage when unemployed.

-The chances are your mortgage repayment is your single largest monthly commitment.
+The chances are your mortgage repayment is your single most significant monthly commitment.
 It, therefore, makes sense to make this your top priority.
-Unless you have insurance that covers unemployment and pays your mortgage for you, you will either need to find the money to cover your repayments, reach an interim agreement with your loan provider or find a different solution.
+However, unless you have insurance covering unemployment and pay your mortgage for you, you will need to find the money to cover your repayments, reach an interim agreement with your loan provider or find a different solution.

 What should I do first if I lose my job?

 Call your loan provider and tell them that you’ve lost your job.
-You might be able to arrange an interim solution, such as a payment holiday.
-The provider will give you advice on what to do next, and how to avoid losing your home further down the line.
+You might be able to arrange an interim solution, such as a paid holiday.
+The provider will advise you on what to do next and how to avoid losing your home further down the line.
 Financial institutions have a legal responsibility to help you keep your home, so be completely upfront and honest.

 Whether it’s a benefit of your job, a private policy or a feature of your home loan, payment protection insurance could cover repayments for a period.
 These policies cover you for redundancy, so they should be your first port of call.
 However, most of these policies have a time limit, so you need to claim as quickly as possible.

-There’s a chance that you were sold this type of protection without realising it, so don’t assume you have no insurance in place.
-Contact your mortgage provider, your credit card companies, your bank and any institution with whom you have a loan to see if you have payment protection.
+There’s a chance that you purchased this type of protection without realising it, so don’t assume you have no insurance in place.
+Instead, contact your mortgage provider, credit card companies, bank, and any institution with whom you have a loan to see if you have payment protection.

-If for any reason you make a claim for payment protection, and it is refused, all might not be lost.
-If you didn’t ask for the policy, you should be able to claim back all of the payments, as well as any interest your money would have earned.
+If a payment protection provider refuses your claim, you might be eligible for your money back with interest.
+On the other hand, if you didn’t ask for the policy, you should be able to claim back all of the payments, as well as any part your money would have earned.
 These funds could be enough to pay your mortgage repayments.

-If you lose your employment through no fault of your own, and you don’t have significant savings in the bank, you should be eligible to claim Jobseeker’s Allowance straight away.
+If you lose your employment through no fault of your own and don’t have significant savings in the bank, you should be eligible to claim Jobseeker’s Allowance straight away.
 You may also qualify for help with mortgage interest repayments through the Support for Mortgage Interest scheme.
-If you’re eligible, these payments will be made directly to your lender.
+If you’re eligible, these payments are paid directly to your lender.

 Qualifying criteria for Support for Mortgage Interest